mpeniket/intro-text-mod-prompt-shields/README.md

 ## Conclusion and Next Steps

-We've built a Next.js chatbot with a Fluent UI front-end that integrates Azure AI Content Safety services using the Vercel AI SDK with Azure as a model provider.
+We've built a Next.js chatbot that integrates Azure AI Content Safety services using the Vercel AI SDK with Azure as a model provider.
 By implementing text moderation and prompt shields, we decrease the risk of harmful content generation.

 **Potential Next Steps:**